You are here because you want to know how many batteries you need to run a 2,000W inverter.

 Here are the advantages of a higher battery voltage:

-- less current, meaning cheaper wires
+- Less current, meaning cheaper wires

 - More efficient conversion in the whole system